Important: This document may not represent best practices for current development. Links to downloads and other resources may no longer be valid.

 -arch ppc -arch i386

-For more information on architecture-specific options, seeBuilding Universal Binaries in Xcode Project Management Guide.
+For more information on architecture-specific options, seeBuilding Universal Binaries.

 If you are compiling a project that uses GNU Autoconf and trying to build it for both PowerPC-based and Intel-based Macintosh computers, you need to make sure that when the project configures itself, it doesn't use Autoconf macros to determine the endian type of the runtime system.
 For example, if your project uses the Autoconf